conquerv0/rsm2013/cdl_session/cdl_session1/icosa_computing.md

     3:38
     @Paul.Lee.Fellow
     I funded a company who had to make this choice too: build a product or build company as a hedge fund.
 We chose to have them build a product and their return was much higher than it would be if they had become a hedge fund.

+# CDL Session 2

+### 2.1 PROGRESS ON SESSION ONE OBJECTIVES:
+>1.
+State clearly the hypothesis of how they can beat the market using historical data and then show hypothesis works using historical data.
+(Complete)
+>2.
+Beat customer benchmarks over the next period with the current fund client to show that it works going forward and not just through historical data.
+(Complete)
+>3.
+Close seed round.
+(Incomplete) - Will apply two U.S. SBIR government grants for $500K USD total.

+### 2.2 Venture PROPOSED 2-MONTH OBJECTIVES:
+>1.
+Finish AWS integration focusing on the ML hyperparameter tuning with best practices around distributed computing.
+>2.
+Put the beta version of a fully-automated optimization product in the cloud.
+>3.
+Acquire original R&D results with the current hardware partnership, demonstrating solving the largest discrete optimization problems ever tackled.

+### 2.3 Proposed New Objectives
+1. Finish AWS integration focusing on the ML hyperparameter tuning with best practices around distributed computing.
+2. Create a beta version of a fully automated optimization product in the cloud customers can put into production.
+3. Demonstrate R&D results with hardware partner that optimize with over 100K assets or stocks